Alzheimer's is a complex disease and it is impossible to

 *.
 Show a thoughtful listening attitude.

 *.
 Approach the person from the front, looking into the eyes.
-Introduce yourself if this proves necessary.

 *.
 Speak slowly and quietly, with a sympathetic attitude.